Predicting House Prices Case Study

 Low Price (blue)1.3M USD

-In order to compare my analysis to a larger source, Zillow Real Estate Data was utilized from Quandle Marketplace.
+In order to compare my analysis to a larger source, I used Zillow Real Estate Data from Data Nasdaq Quandle Marketplace.
 Source: https://data.nasdaq.com/databases/ZILLOW

 This decomposition plot shows Zillow Real Estate Data after subsetting the data to only display home prices over time